smartnuts … the world on the cabaret-style dissecting table

 Michael Bunzel

-Mike has worked with global organizations across dozens of countries, cultures and languages, well-travelled in EMEIA, APAC and the Americas.
+He has worked with global organizations across dozens of countries, cultures and languages, and is well-travelled across EMEIA, APAC and the Americas.

-All articles in this blog do NOT reflect the opinion of his employer, but are all an expression of his personal view of things.
+The articles on this blog do not reflect the views of his employer; they are his personal opinions alone.

 By Michael Bunzel